 This week, I explore why annual performance reviews don’t work and what you can do about it!

-Sweat trickling down your neck?
+Is sweat trickling down your neck?
 Heart racing?
 Skin prickling under close scrutiny?
 No, you haven’t woken up in a head-to-head Wimbledon final with Venus Williams!
 It’s worse, it’s the annual performance review.

 If annual appraisals are so unpopular, why do over half of companies continue to do them?
 Well, formal performance reviews have their uses.
 They provide a systematic way to measure and track employee performance against objectives and KPIs, to improve results.
-The data can be used to reveal company-wide trends.
-Fans of the annual appraisal say it’s a tool for year-on-year performance comparisons that feed into business decisions.
-And of course, all that data fits nicely into a spreadsheet!

 The problem is, however nice the data looks, it is often wrong!
 Research shows annual appraisals fail to accurately measure performance or improve results.
 For example, at least 30% of performance reviews lead to decreased employee performance!
 So, where did it all go wrong?
 Let’s find out.